-One of the bright spots of military moving is the ability to hand over the task of packing and loading household goods (again) to the government contracted commercial carriers.
-While there are plenty of horror stories (I can’t count how many personal friends have opened boxes to find decomposing trash), most carriers provide a valuable and appreciated service to military families.
-All too often though, the end of a packing down results in the carrier walking the military service member through a pile of items that can not be transported – leaving the service member responsible for either disposing of the pile or figuring out a way to move the items themselves.
-Amid the stress of a PCS, it is an unwelcome complication.
+One of the bright spots of military moving is leaving the packing and loading of your household goods (again) to the government-contracted commercial carriers.
+All too often, though, the end of a packing down results in the carrier walking the service member through a pile of prohibited PCS items that can not be transported – leaving the responsibility for either disposing of the pile or figuring out a way to move the items themselves.

-- Personal baggage when carried free on commercial transportation
+- Personal baggage if carried free on commercial transportation

 - Privately owned live ammunition

 - Hazardous articles including explosives, flammable and corrosive materials, poisons, propane gas tanks – see below for a further explanation

 Cordwood and Building Materials

 Plenty of building material is put out for trash collection because of this requirement.
 Even small amounts of wood are included, so finish up those Pinterest projects before your pack-out date!

 The list of household items that fall under this category is extensive!
 Essentially, if it is liquid or has a flammable warning label on it, your packers will leave it out.
 Paint, cleaning supplies and auto maintenance supplies are everyday items that qualify.
 Make a plan to use up what you can in advance of your move and give away or dispose of the rest.
 Your final days before your PCS will be smoother if these items are taken care of in advance.